EmeraldIngot/dontdie-minecraft/README.md

 In order to run as root, go to where the .app is, and run the following command sudo ./dontdie.app/Contents/MacOS/dontdie
 </details>

-# Other Notes

-The new version of Don't Die is currently a release candidate Hopefully, not much will change from the RC to the full release